Raphael Warnock Has Won Georgia Senate Runoff Against Kelly Loeffler, Noted Pollster Projects

-Raphael Warnock has won the U.S. Senate runoff race in Georgia against Republican Kelly Loeffler, a noted pollster says.
+Raphael Warnock has won the U.S. Senate runoff race in Georgia against Republican Kelly Loeffler, according to a leading pollster.

 Dave Wasserman took to Twitter at just after 9:30 p.m.
-ET to call the race in Warnock’s favor.
+EST to call the race in Warnock’s favor.
 Wasserman serves as editor for The Cook Political Report, analyzing congressional contests.
 He is considered one of the top election forecasters in the nation.

 “I’ve seen enough.
 Raphael Warnock (D) defeats Sen. Kelly Loeffler (R) in GA’s special Senate runoff,” he tweeted.